Ethylenediamine: Applications

 Ethylenediamine is used in large quantities for production of many industrial chemicals.
 It forms derivatives with carboxylic acids (including fatty acids), nitriles, alcohols (at elevated temperatures), alkylating agents, carbon disulfide, and aldehydes and ketones.
 Because of its bifunctional nature, having two amino groups, it readily forms heterocycles such as imidazolidines.

 Precursor to chelation agents, drugs, and agrochemicals

 A most prominent derivative of ethylenediamine is the chelating agent EDTA, which is derived from ethylenediamine via a Strecker synthesis involving cyanide and formaldehyde.
 Hydroxyethylethylenediamine is another commercially significant chelating agent.
-Numerous bio-active compounds and drugs contain the N–CH_{2}–CH_{2}–N linkage, including some antihistamines.
+Numerous bio-active compounds and drugs contain the N\-CH2\-CH2\-N linkage, including some antihistamines.
 Salts of ethylenebisdithiocarbamate are commercially significant fungicides under the brand names Maneb, Mancozeb, Zineb, and Metiram.
 Some imidazoline-containing fungicides are derived from ethylenediamine.

 Pharmaceutical ingredient

 Ethylenediamine is an ingredient in the common bronchodilator drug aminophylline, where it serves to solubilize the active ingredient theophylline.
 Ethylenediamine has also been used in dermatologic preparations, but has been removed from some because of causing contact dermatitis.
 When used as a pharmaceutical excipient, after oral administration its bioavailability is about 0.34, due to a substantial first-pass effect.
 Less than 20% is eliminated by renal excretion.